 Any individual unhappy with the appearance of their smile is a good candidate for a smile makeover.
 Your smile makeover is highly individualized for your unique needs and goals.
 Some smile makeovers consist of several short procedures.
 Others may require more time-consuming procedures.
 In some cases involving certain dental health issues, such as cavities or periodontal disease, these issues must be corrected first, before cosmetic procedures can begin.

 A smile makeover is the perfect option when several dental issues are threatening the health and beauty of your smile.
 Teeth that are crooked, gapped, crowded, stained or chipped can benefit from the latest smile makeover techniques.
 Missing teeth can be replaced and teeth that are stained or discolored can be whitened and brightened.
-In just a few short visits, you can look terrific and feel ready to take on the world with your beautiful new smile.
+With a smile makeover, you can look terrific and feel ready to take on the world with your beautiful new smile.

 Why should I consider a smile makeover at Exceptional Dentistry?